History of the Jews in Lithuania: Karaite Separatism

 In 1772 the Karaites sought an official divorce from the Jewish community, the Jewish Council of Lithuania which they belonged to was disbanded and the Karaites withdrew from the Kahals while also petitioning the government for separate legal status and autonomy.
 Before this the Karaites had considered themselves Jewish but by 1783 the Karaites of Lithuania had embarked on a separate path.

-It wasn't until 1795 that this new situation was set in law, as the Russian Empire took control of Lithuania Catherine II signed legislation which legally differentiated the statuses of Rabbinic Jews and Karaites.
-Over time the grew groups grew increasingly different.
+It was not until 1795 that this new situation was set in law, as the Russian Empire took control of Lithuania Catherine II signed legislation which legally differentiated the statuses of Rabbinic Jews and Karaites.
+Over time the groups grew increasingly different.
 In 1829 Karaites were exempted from military service while Jews weren't, in 1835 the Jews of Troki where expelled by the Russians at the request of the Karaites, in 1840 Karaites where given equal status to Muslims, and finally in 1863 they were given the same rights as Russians.
 This whole time Jews were severely discriminated against by the Russian Empire.

 Republic of Lithuania (1918–1940)

 Lithuanian Jews took an active part in Freedom wars of Lithuania.
-On December 29, 1918, Lithuania's government called for volunteers to defend the Lithuanian state; of 10,000 volunteers more than 500 Jewish.
+On December 29, 1918, Lithuania's government called for volunteers to defend the Lithuanian state; of 10,000 volunteers, more than 500 were Jewish.
 More than 3,000 Jews served in the Lithuanian army between 1918 and 1923.
-Initially, the Jewish community was given a wide amount of autonomy in education and taxation through community councils, or kehillot.
+Initially, the Jewish community was given a large amount of autonomy in education and taxation through community councils, or kehillot.

-In 1923, all over Lithuania, inscriptions and signboards in non-Lithuanian languages were smeared with tar and fascist groups posted renunciations on the walls of houses.
-Lithuanian Prime Minister Augustinas Voldemaras officially condemned antisemitic acts of coating of signs with tar by stating that "every Lithuanian, passing by these tarred signboards, must lower his eyes in shame".
+In 1923, all over Lithuania, inscriptions and signboards in non-Lithuanian languages were smeared with tar, and fascist groups posted renunciations on the walls of houses.
+Lithuanian Prime Minister Augustinas Voldemaras officially condemned these antisemitic acts by stating that "every Lithuanian, passing by these tarred signboards, must lower his eyes in shame".

-By 1934, in a nationalist trend that reflected throughout Europe, the government scaled back much of this autonomy, and cases of antisemitism increased.
+By 1934, in a nationalist trend that was reflected throughout Europe, the government had scaled back much of this autonomy, and cases of antisemitism increased.